 When to use peering instead

-Cloud DNS cannot connect to a forwarding target by means of transitive routing.
+Cloud DNS cannot use transitive routing to connect to a forwarding target.
 To illustrate an invalid configuration, consider the following scenario:

-You've connected an on-premises network to a VPC network named
+You've used Cloud VPN or Cloud Interconnect to connect an on-premises network to a VPC network named

 vpc-net-ato export custom routes, and